ann82/dv_assistant/README.md

 - Updated enhanced query rewriter and location detector logic for better test consistency and robustness
 - Fixed test mocks and edge cases for query rewriting and location extraction
 - Updated test suite for more robust edge case handling
+- **Fixed bug where voice response would say 'undefined and undefined' if no shelters were found.
+Now, a clear message is given when no results pass the Tavily score threshold.**
+- **Clarified Tavily score threshold:** Only results with a score >= 0.7 are included in responses by default.
+If you want to include more results, you can lower this threshold in the code.
 - See CHANGELOG for more details

 ## Installation